Balder the Brave: Fictional character biography

 Balder also has a love-hate relationship with Karnilla, the Queen of the Norns, who aids both Loki and Asgard at times.
 On one occasion, Karnilla forces Balder to renounce Odin and serve her, whilst on another she joins forces with Asgard against Surtur at Balder's request.
 Her emotions are roused by Balder's deep depression as she feels Loki has ruined a unique member of the Asgardians.
 Karnilla's lust for Balder inadvertently causes the death of Balder's love, Nanna—an act that Balder does not forget.

 Balder later accepts his warrior aspect and saves Karnilla's people from a rogue giant's spell.
 Balder and the other Asgardians (with the exception of Thor) eventually perish during the final Ragnarok, though Balder is later found inhabiting the armor of the Destroyer.

 Loki reveals that Balder is the son of Odin and Frigga and the half-brother of Thor, making him a prince of Asgard.
 When Thor is forced to kill his reborn grandfather, Bor, Loki coerces Balder—now a royal prince—to exile the Thunder God.
 Balder then assumes the throne of Asgard.
 When Loki has the Asgardians moved to Latveria, he is shown at a banquet held by Doctor Doom.
 Balder asks why they could not invite Thor since the Asgardians were now in Latveria.
-Loki calmed Balder down to prevent Doctor Doom from reacting to the comment.
+Loki calmed Balder down to prevent Doom from reacting to the comment.

 Balder later witnesses Bill's assault by Loki's henchmen due to Bill's discovery of the evil nature of Loki's scheme with Doctor Doom.
-After fending them off, Bill dies in Balder's arms after revealing Loki's plot and asking Balder to tell Kelda that he loves her.
-Balder and the other Asgardians retaliate even after Doctor Doom kills Kelda.
+After fending the henchmen off, Bill dies in Balder's arms after revealing Loki's plot and asking Balder to tell Kelda that he loves her.
+Balder and the other Asgardians retaliate even after Doom kills Kelda.
 Balder and the other Asgardians are forced to fight Endrik (who has been modified with technological implants) and many other mutilated Asgardians.
-Balder and the other Asgardians continue their fight with the mutilated Asgardians while Thor battles Doctor Doom.
+Balder and the other Asgardians continue their fight with the mutilated Asgardians while Thor battles Doom.
 Balder kills the mutilated Asgardians to get to Kelda's heart.
-After Loki restores Kelda to life and Thor defeats Doctor Doom's Destroyer armor, Balder leads the Asgardians back to Broxton, Oklahoma.
+After Loki restores Kelda to life and Thor defeats Doom's Destroyer armor, Balder leads the Asgardians back to Broxton, Oklahoma.
 Back in Asgard, Balder is concerned about his foolishness over allowing what transpired in Latveria.
 Loki assures him he is a fine king.